asyncgui/asyncgui/sphinx/intro.rst

 Although it wasn't originally intended, ``asyncgui`` ended up having no global state.
 All states are represented as:

+* free variables
-* local variables inside functions
+* local variables inside coroutines/generators
 * instance attributes

 not: